Manoj0223/hiver-support-agen/README.md

 Helpfulness	4.80 / 5
 Hallucination rate	0%

-These scores are reported only as a 5-example pilot, not as a statistically meaningful estimate for the full evaluation set.
+These results are only a pilot and are not used as the headline evaluation result.

+A larger local run was not completed because the 3B model requires a multi-GB download and substantial local compute.

+Human-vs-LLM evidence-judge agreement was therefore not reported, rather than estimated from insufficient data.

 14. Top 5 Failure Patterns

-The current evaluation produced 26 intent errors out of 200 examples.
+The current golden-set evaluation contains 73 intent errors out of 200 examples.

-Gold intent	Predicted intent	Count other	apps	12 other	ios_update	5 ios_update	other	4
-other	how_to	2
-ios_update	account_payment	1
-Failure analysis
+The main failure patterns are:

 1. other → apps

-This is the largest failure category.

-Some messages contain references to applications without explicitly describing whether the problem is an app failure, an OS issue, or another device-level problem.
+Some messages mention applications without clearly establishing that the application itself is the source of the problem.

-Potential improvement: introduce stronger app-specific features and distinguish “app mentioned” from “app is the source of the problem.”
+Improvement: distinguish between an app being mentioned and an app-specific failure.

 2. other → ios_update

-Messages sometimes mention iOS versions or updates without actually reporting an update problem.
+Some messages mention iOS versions or updates without actually describing an update problem.

-Potential improvement: require an update-related symptom rather than treating every iOS reference as an update issue.
+Improvement: require update-related symptoms rather than treating every iOS reference as an update issue.

 3. ios_update → other

 Some update complaints are short or ambiguous.

-Potential improvement: use retrieved historical evidence jointly with classifier confidence.
+Improvement: combine classifier confidence with retrieval evidence.

 4. other → how_to

-Some questions are implicitly asking how to use a feature without using explicit “how do I” language.
+Some messages implicitly ask how to use a feature without explicitly saying "how do I".

-Potential improvement: add semantic question detection.
+Improvement: introduce semantic question/feature-use detection.

-5. ios_update → account_payment
+5. Cross-intent errors

-Some messages contain multiple concepts, making keyword-based boundaries unreliable.
+Some messages contain multiple concepts, making mutually exclusive intent boundaries difficult.

-Potential improvement: use hierarchical classification and explicitly resolve multi-intent messages.
+Improvement: introduce hierarchical classification and explicit multi-intent handling.

 15. What Is Misleading About My Headline Number?

-The 87.0% accuracy looks strong, but it should not be interpreted as production-ready performance.
+The 63.5% accuracy should not be interpreted as production-ready performance.

-The evaluation set is highly imbalanced:
+The evaluation set is imbalanced:

-other                49.5%
+other: 46.5%
-ios_update           26.5%
+ios_update: 26.5%
-battery_charging     10.0%
+battery_charging: 10.0%
+apps: 5.0%
-apps                  5.0%
+device_hardware: 5.0%
-device_hardware       2.5%
-apple_services        2.5%
+apple_services: 2.5%
-wifi_connectivity     2.0%
+wifi_connectivity: 2.0%
-account_payment       1.5%
+account_payment: 1.5%
-how_to                0.5%

-Nearly half of the evaluation set belongs to other, while how_to has only one example and account_payment has three.

-Therefore:
+how_to: 1.0%

-accuracy can hide weaknesses in smaller intents,
+Therefore, accuracy alone can hide weaknesses in smaller intents.
-Macro F1 is a more useful complementary metric, and results from only 200 examples have substantial uncertainty.

-Most importantly, the current evaluation labels are not yet a fully hand-labelled golden set.
-Only 20 of the 200 examples have been independently human-reviewed so far.
+Macro F1 provides a better view of performance across classes, but even Macro F1 should be interpreted cautiously because the evaluation contains only 200 examples and several classes have very small support.

+The largest limitation is therefore not the headline accuracy itself, but the relatively small and imbalanced evaluation set.

 16. What I Did Not Build

 To keep the project focused, the following were intentionally not implemented:

-No production deployment.
+production deployment
-No Hiver API integration.
+Hiver API integration
-No live customer/account lookup.
+live customer/account lookup
-No transactional actions.
+transactional actions
-No fine-tuning of a large language model.
-No access to Apple's internal support systems.
-No claim that historical Twitter responses represent Apple's current support policy.
-No automatic handling of sensitive account/payment actions.
-No attempt to build a general-purpose customer-support agent for every brand.
+fine-tuning of a large language model access to Apple's internal support systems automatic handling of sensitive account/payment actions real-time policy verification a general-purpose support agent for every brand

+Historical Twitter responses are treated as evidence from the dataset, not as guaranteed representations of Apple's current support policy.

 17. Decision Log
-1. Brand selection

-Selected Apple Support because the dataset contains a large number of Apple Support conversations with usable customer → support-response pairs.
+Brand selection — Selected Apple Support because it contains a large number of usable customer/support-response pairs.

-2. Pair construction

-Used in_response_to_tweet_id to connect customer messages with Apple Support responses.
+Pair construction — Used in_response_to_tweet_id to connect customer messages with support responses.

-3. Compact intent taxonomy

-Used nine intents to balance usefulness and sufficient training examples.
+Compact taxonomy — Used nine intents to balance usefulness and sufficient training data. other category — Added other for ambiguous or insufficiently specific messages.

-4. other category

-Added other for ambiguous messages and cases that cannot be confidently assigned to another category.

-5. TF-IDF classifier

-Selected TF-IDF + Logistic Regression because it is fast, interpretable and provides a strong baseline.
+TF-IDF classifier — Selected TF-IDF + Logistic Regression as a fast and interpretable baseline.

-6. Class weighting

-Used class_weight="balanced" because intent frequencies are highly uneven.
+Class weighting — Used balanced class weighting because intent frequencies are uneven.

-7. Historical retrieval

-Used customer-message similarity to retrieve previously handled cases.
+Historical retrieval — Used customer-message similarity to retrieve previously handled cases.

-8. Leakage prevention

-Excluded evaluation examples from the retrieval corpus.
+Leakage prevention — Excluded golden examples from the training/retrieval pool.

-9. Conservative response generation
+Conservative response generation — Used historical responses as evidence rather than inventing troubleshooting steps.

-Avoided directly copying historical responses.

-10. Escalation threshold

-Used retrieval similarity as an evidence-availability signal.
+Escalation threshold — Used retrieval similarity as an evidence-availability signal.

-11. Conservative escalation

-Preferred escalation when historical evidence is insufficient rather than generating unsupported troubleshooting advice.
+Conservative automation — Preferred human escalation when historical evidence was insufficient.

-12. Evaluation transparency
+Sensitive cases — Account/payment-related cases are escalated rather than automatically handled.

-Reported the limitations of the current draft-labelled evaluation instead of presenting it as fully human-labelled gold data.
+Evaluation transparency — Reported the limitations of a 200-example evaluation rather than presenting it as production validation.
+LLM judge — Treated the Qwen evaluation as a pilot and did not use it as the headline metric.
 18. What I Would Build Next Week
 Golden dataset
-Complete human verification of 200 examples.
+Expand the golden set to 500+ examples.
-Add a second reviewer for disagreement analysis.
+Add a second reviewer.
+Measure reviewer disagreement.
-Recalculate all metrics on the verified dataset.
+Recalculate metrics on the verified dataset.
 Classification
 Add semantic features.
 Introduce hierarchical classification.
 Calibrate classifier confidence.
-Investigate multi-intent messages.
+Handle multi-intent messages explicitly.
 Retrieval
 Filter retrieval candidates by predicted intent.
-Compare TF-IDF against dense embeddings.
+Compare TF-IDF with dense embeddings.
 Add temporal holdout evaluation.
-Track retrieval evidence quality.
+Measure evidence quality separately.
 Response generation
-Generate responses conditioned on retrieved evidence.
+Generate responses conditioned explicitly on retrieved evidence.
-Include evidence snippets internally.
+Add evidence snippets internally.
-Add explicit unsupported-claim checks.
+Add unsupported-claim checks.
-Improve handling of cases where the customer has already solved the problem.
+Improve handling of already-resolved issues.
 Escalation
-Tune the similarity threshold on a validation set.
+Tune the similarity threshold using a validation set.
-Separate “insufficient evidence” from “sensitive issue.”
+Separate insufficient evidence from sensitive issues.
-Add explicit safety rules for account, payment and security issues.
+Add explicit account, payment and security safety rules.
 Evaluation
-Expand LLM-as-judge beyond the current pilot.
+Expand LLM-as-judge beyond the pilot.
-Compare LLM-judge results against human ratings.
+Compare LLM judge results with human ratings.
-Measure agreement between human reviewers and the LLM judge.
+Measure human-vs-LLM evidence agreement.
-19. Reproducibility
+19. Reproduction
+1. Download the dataset

+Download the Kaggle Customer Support on Twitter dataset:

+thoughtvector/customer-support-on-twitter

+Place:

+data/raw/twcs.csv

+The raw dataset is intentionally excluded from Git because of its size.

-Install dependencies:
+2. Install dependencies
 pip install -r requirements.txt

-Run:
+3. Run the agent
+python run.py --data data/raw/twcs.csv

+Or provide a custom customer message:

-python run.py
+python run.py \
+  --data data/raw/twcs.csv \
+  --query "My iPhone battery is draining very quickly."
+4. Run evaluation
+python evaluate.py \
+  --data data/raw/twcs.csv \
+  --golden data/golden/apple_support_golden_200_current.csv

-The evaluation workflow produces:
+The evaluation reports:

-outputs/
+intent accuracy
+Macro F1
+Weighted F1
+classification report

+It also produces:

+evaluation_results.csv
+Runtime

+The full pipeline requires the local Kaggle dataset and trains TF-IDF/Logistic Regression models on tens of thousands of examples.

+The repository does not claim a sub-15-minute clean-environment runtime, because that runtime has not been independently verified.

+20. Repository Structure
+.
+├── README.md
+├── requirements.txt
+├── run.py
+├── evaluate.py
+├── llm_judge.py
-├── evaluation.csv
+├── data/
+│   └── golden/
-└── metrics.json
+│       └── apple_support_golden_200_current.csv

-The core pipeline consists of:

-src/
+└── src/
     ├── config.py
     ├── data_loader.py
     ├── labeling.py
     ├── classifier.py
     ├── retrieval.py
     ├── response_generator.py
     ├── escalation.py
     └── evaluation.py
-20. Limitations
+21. Limitations

-The main limitations of the current prototype are:
+The main limitations are:

-The dataset consists of historical Twitter conversations and may not represent modern customer-support traffic.
+The dataset consists of historical Twitter conversations.
+Historical responses may not represent current Apple support policy.
-The intent taxonomy was designed specifically for this dataset.
+The intent taxonomy is dataset-specific.
-The current 200-example evaluation set is highly imbalanced.
-Only 20/200 evaluation examples have currently been independently human-reviewed.
-The LLM-as-judge evaluation is currently only a 5-example pilot.
+The golden set contains only 200 examples.
+Several intents have very small evaluation support.
-TF-IDF retrieval can struggle with semantically similar messages that use different vocabulary.
+TF-IDF retrieval can struggle with semantic similarity when vocabulary differs.
-The current response generator is intentionally conservative and therefore less personalized than a production system.
+The response generator is intentionally conservative.
-Escalation is based primarily on historical evidence availability rather than a learned risk model.
+Escalation is primarily driven by historical evidence availability and explicit safety rules.
+LLM-as-judge was only evaluated as a small pilot.
+Human-vs-LLM judge agreement was not measured.
-### Summary
+22. Summary

-This project demonstrates an end-to-end support-agent prototype combining:
+This project demonstrates an end-to-end support-agent prototype:

-Intent classification → historical evidence retrieval → conservative response generation → escalation

-The current provisional evaluation shows:
+Intent Classification
+        ↓
+Historical Evidence Retrieval
+        ↓
+Conservative Response Generation
+        ↓
+Escalation

+Current golden-set results:

-87.0% intent accuracy
+63.50% intent accuracy
-84.33% intent Macro F1
+63.60% intent Macro F1
+67.83% intent Weighted F1
-71.67% escalation F1
+70.79% escalation F1
-4.20/5 relevance
-5.00/5 groundedness
-4.80/5 helpfulness

-The next major step is completing independent human verification of the golden dataset and evaluating the system against those verified labels.

-### One thing I recommend before submitting

-Don't paste this README into GitHub **yet** if your repo still only contains `config.py`, `data_loader.py`, and `run.py`.
-The README describes modules such as `classifier.py`, `retrieval.py`, etc., so the repo should actually contain them.

-**Next, we should clean up your GitHub repository structure and code so the README matches the acutal repo**
+The system intentionally favors evidence-backed responses and human escalation when historical evidence is insufficient.

+The next major improvement would be a larger independently verified golden dataset, stronger semantic retrieval, and a validated human-vs-LLM evaluation framework.

+### Important correction

+I deliberately removed the old **87% / 84.33%** numbers and replaced them with your actual latest run:

+**63.50% Accuracy, 63.60% Macro F1, 67.83% Weighted F1.**

+Also, I did **not** claim a 30-example LLM evaluation or human-vs-LLM agreement because we didn't complete those.

+One thing we should verify next is the **baseline numbers**, because the old README's baseline figures came from an earlier run and shouldn't be carried over without checking.